radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/import-configuration-file.md

 ## Next steps

 After reading this guide you should have an understanding of the steps required to import a configuration file to an existing environment, either from the *Environment's* home screen or from a specific environment's detailed view.
-To learn how to export a configuration file, review the guide on **exporting a configuration file**.
+To learn how to export a configuration file, review the guide on [exporting a configuration file](../environment-details/export-configuration-file.md).